brenthuisman/par2deep/README.md

     $ python3 par2deep

 Alternatively, if you have installed the `cx_Freeze` package, you can generate an msi package for Windows.
-Adapt `setup_cx.py` to suit your needs (include the `par2` executable and, most importantly, the icon of your choice) and then build the `.msi` file in `/dist`:
+Adapt `setup_cx.py` to suit your needs (most importantly, the icon of your choice) and then build the `.msi` file in `/dist`:

     $ python3 setup_cx.py bdist_msi

-Note this has not been tested since v1.0.5!

 ## Usage